boudilo/WebSocket/README.md

 # WebSocket

-Realtime notification for geliospro.con based on WebSockets.
+Realtime notifications for geliospro.con based on WebSockets.